section

 about

-software • art • Spw language • semantic lattice • portable seeds • publishing surfaces
+kernellattice • software • art • Spw language • portable seeds • publishing surfaces

 About Spwashi: practice, readable systems, and durable wonder

-The site is also a record of how I practice.
-I am trying to learn how I learn, then share enough of that process to discover what is useful to other people.
-That is why the site moves between software, art, writing, visual systems, notes, and public experiments instead of pretending those are separate lives.
+The site is a record of how I practice.
+I am trying to learn how I learn, then share enough of that process to find what is useful to others.
+That is why the site moves between software, art, writing, visual systems, notes, food, and public experiments instead of pretending those are separate lives.

 A lot of the language behind that started in college.
 I spent time around an adult learning lab and a course called learning from text, and those experiences pushed me toward building my own language for metacognition instead of borrowing one complete vocabulary from a single discipline.

 The community goal is not only expression.
 It is education, stabilization, and play in the same ecosystem: pages that teach without flattening, cards that help a person regain footing, and playful structures that keep experimentation attached to consequence.
-I want the serious parts to stay alive.
-I do not want the serious parts to become dead-sounding.
-I do not want useful language to sound embalmed.
+I want the serious parts to stay alive without sounding dead.
+Useful language should still feel warm and usable.

 The practical architecture is a small stable kernel surrounded by a large semantic lattice.
 Less formally: keep a few things stable enough that everything else can keep mutating without turning into a pile of disconnected tabs.
 The kernel is for continuity.
 The lattice is for variation.

-Another way I describe it is a sharable recursive process for self-improvement: make something, inspect it, notice the abstraction, route it into another genre, and repeat until the result is useful enough to teach or strange enough to keep.
+Another way to describe it: a sharable recursive process for self-improvement.
+Make something, inspect it, notice the abstraction, route it into another genre, and repeat until the result is useful enough to teach or strange enough to keep.

 A warm-to-cool register of vessels, shelves, seed packets, syntax marks, threshold structure, and faint machine traces.